masikol/barapost/README.md

           Available values: 'megaBlast', 'discoMegablast', 'blastn'.
           Default is megaBlast;

-    -g (--organisms) --- 'nt' database slices, i.e. organisms that you expect to see in result files.
+    -g (--organisms) --- TaxIDs of organisms to align your sequences against.
+I.e. 'nt' database slices.
-          Format of value (TaxIDs separated by comma):
+          You can find your Taxonomy IDs here: https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi Format of value (TaxIDs separated by comma):
             <organism1_name>,<organism2_taxid>...
           See EXAMPLES #4 and #5 below.
           Spaces are not allowed.
           Default is: full 'nt' database, i.e. no slices.

-    -b (--probing-batch-size) --- number of sequences that will be aligned on BLAST server during 'prober.py' work.
+    -b (--probing-batch-size) --- total number of sequences that will be sent to BLAST server during 'prober.py' run.
           You can specify '-b all' to process all your sequeces by 'prober.py'.
           Value: positive integer number.
           Default value is 200;